 Amazon’s Choice for fitness trackers for kids.
 A sleek design and a package of features that comes in a relatively cheap price of around $20.

 This is advertised as being suitable for children, with its pedometer, step counter and water resistance.
-It’s available with various coloured buckle-on straps.
+It’s available with various colored buckle-on straps.
 It has various different fitness modes depending on the sport or activity being undertaken, ie. running, walking, tennis, football, dancing etc. It measures steps, distance, calories burned, heart rate, activity time and sleep.
 It’s possible to check social media on the watch.
 The battery needs charging every 5-8 days.
 It’s easy to set up on the iPhone and can be synced with other Apple health apps.

 4. Fitbit Ace 3 Kids Activity Tracker